scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 description: "The real-world-data group"
 lead: ""
 date: 2022-02-17
-lastmod: 2024-12-02
+lastmod: 2024-02-23
 draft: false
 images: []
 ---
 The real-world-data group is about the use of Clojure for data and science problems.

-:star: During February 2024, we are going to rethinking the plan restarting the group. :star:

-Your initial feedback at :pencil: [the survey](https://docs.google.com/forms/d/e/1FAIpQLSeAVDb4NotQKgG7fAdHWDWW94sK4TRL10QACXErX1LNH535Kg/viewform?usp=pp_url) :pencil: (Summer 2023) did help a lot in our planning.

 ## Goal
-This group will be a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.
+This group is a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.

 Data analytics, machine learning, AI, data engineering, scientific computing, and data visualization are all welcome.

-It should be a safe space that would be comfortable for sharing successes, troubles, problems, hopes, and doubts.
-We want it to be helpful for those who use mostly Clojure and for those who are curious but doubtful.
+It is a safe space for sharing successes, troubles, problems, hopes, and doubts.

 ## Participating
-If you wish to use Clojure for a data or science project and prefer not to be alone in that journey, this group is possibly for you.
+If you wish to use Clojure for a data or science project and prefer not to be alone in that journey, this group is for you.

-We will assume that you plan to attend most of the biweekly sessions and work on your project between them.
 We will also assume that you either know some Clojure or have a serious intention to learn it.

 To join, please reach out to us by contacting [Daniel Slutsky](https://clojurians.zulipchat.com/#narrow/pm-with/138175-Daniel-Slutsky) at [the Clojurians Zulip chat](../../chat), or ar the various [Scicloj ways of contact](../../contact).
 We will think together about whether this group fits your path.

 ## Sessions